-Use with Startup, Terminal Emulator, Web, or Windows

-Type Flow control Usage Sub <Name>

-EndSub

-Arguments <Name>

-Any name entered to identify the subroutine.

-Description Use the Sub/EndSub commands around a block of lines within an application definition to denote a subroutine.
+Use with Startup, Terminal Emulator, Web, or Windows SecureLogin 3.5 or later version Type Flow control Sub <Name> Usage EndSub Arguments <Name> Any name entered to identify the subroutine.
+Use the Sub/EndSub commands around a block of lines within an Description application definition to denote a subroutine.
 A subroutine defined with Sub/EndSub commands are called through the script command Call.
-For more information on calling subroutines, see "Call" on page 65.
+For more information on calling subroutines, see "Call" on page 75.

-Example Terminal Emulator application definition